The Regulations provide a means for you to raise a complaint about any service the University provides and to get that

-- Concerns about academic programmes or services; or
+- Concerns relating to academic programmes or services; or

-- Complaints about your student experience, including relationships with administrators or support services.
+- your student experience, including relationships with administrators or support services.

-If you wish to complain about the standard of lectures, or a similar issue about the delivery of a programme, you must make the complaint before the Examination Board has decided your result – you cannot use the complaints procedure to appeal against an Examination Board decision.
+If you wish to complain about the standard of lectures, or a similar issue about the delivery of a programme, you must make the complaint before the Board of Examiners has decided your result.
+You cannot use the complaints procedure to appeal against a Board of Examiners’ decision.

 Who can use this process?